sjspielman/tasty/README.md

 First, you will need to create a new repository using the [`Use the template` button](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
 This will create a new repository with the same layout as this template repository under the user or organization you choose as the owner of the repository; if you are a Data Lab member running an internal training workshop, the `AlexsLemonade` organization should be the owner.

-We recommend setting the new repository to private, _unless_ you are working from an unpaid GitHub account/organization.
+We recommend setting the new repository to private (the rendered GitHub Pages website will still be public!).

 ## Customizing the new repository for an individual training workshop